Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Whether you use the time to meditate, to exercise or to read, that extra hour makes a big difference.
 Suddenly, there is time to get everything done.

 Wealthy people don't sit around, watching television all day, not even on the weekend.
-They are active, finding time to play.
+They are active and find time to play.
 Whether it's running, skiing, sailing, or hiking, successful people know that exercise helps reduce stress and keeps the body young.

 Instead of hitting the snooze button, set your alarm a few minutes earlier each week, until you have an extra hour in your day.
 Then use that hour to exercise, to mediate or to pursue a hobby that brings you joy.
 Get up and get moving!